modelia/tracea/README.md

 The fifth deliverable contains a tool suite to analysis tracing metadata in SysMLv2 models.
 In particular, three main components have been added to Tracea:

 * [`TraceaingJSon`]('https://github.com/ebatot/TraceaingJson') is a Java plugin that takes as input an annotated SysMLv2 model written in JSon.
 This format is obtained through the _export_ magic function of JupyterLab and Eclipse Pilot Implementation environment.
 As ouput, TraceaingJSon yields:
-  * a Tracea-JSon representation of the SysML model's connections and associated metadata.
+  * a `Tracea-JSon representation` of the SysML model's connections and associated metadata.
-  * a D3-JSon representation to allow a graphical visualization of the tracelinks.
+  * a `D3-JSon representation` to allow a graphical visualization of the tracelinks.
   * an HTML version of the matrix-based representation.
-* A _D3 script_ for graphical (and interactive) representation.
+* A [`_D3 script_`](http://www-ens.iro.umontreal.ca/~batotedo/tracea/v1/) for graphical (and interactive) representation.
+* The [`deliverable`](https://github.com/modelia/tracea/blob/master/8-deliverables/Tracea_Deliverable_5_CEA.pdf) contains general guide lines to build your own scenario.
-* A new version of the metadata feature library for String tracetypes
+* A new version of `TraceaLibrary`, a metadata feature library for SysMLv2
-* An example of usage: _eDrone scenario_
+* An example of usage: `_eDrone scenario_`.

 Implementation decisions and details can be found in the report.
 _(Note that the period has seen the publication of two papers.
 They can be found in the eponym folder.)_

 ## Software artefacts